ilyaperepelitsa/CV/README.md

 ## Scraping projects
-Bulk of my work deals with scraping - I love getting to visualizations and
+Bulk of my work deals with scraping - I love getting to visualizations and ML but in so many cases